GCondNet: A Novel Method for Improving Neural Networks on Small High-Dimensional Tabular Data: Method

-\looseness-1 \textbf{Why decay the mixing coefficient $\alpha$?} Since the true relationships between samples are unknown, the GNN-extracted structure may be noisy and thus not optimal for parameterising the MLP.
+\looseness-1 \textbf{Decaying the mixing coefficient $\alpha$} introduces flexibility in the learning process by enabling the model to start training initialised with the GNN-extracted structure and later adjust the weights more autonomously as training advances.
+Since the true relationships between samples are unknown, the GNN-extracted structure may be noisy or suboptimal for parameterising the model.
 At the start, $\alpha=1$ and the first layer is entirely determined by the GNN ($\mW^{[1]}_{\text{MLP}} = \mW_{\text{GNN}}$).
-Decaying $\alpha$ introduces flexibility in the learning process, enabling the model to adjust weights more autonomously as training advances and $\alpha$ decreases to zero.
-After $\alpha$ becomes $0$, the model trains as a standard MLP (the GNN is disabled), but its parameters have been impacted by our proposed method and will reach a distinct minimum (this is evidenced in Section~\ref{sec:classification-accuracy} by \textbf{$\mathsf{GCondNet}$} consistently outperforming an equivalent MLP).
-In contrast to our decaying of the mixing coefficient $\alpha$, maintaining $\alpha$ fixed (similar to PLATO's \citep{ruiz2022plato} inductive bias) leads to unstable training (see our experiments in Section~\ref{sec:analysis-inductive-bias}).
+After $\alpha$ becomes $0$, the model trains as a standard MLP (the GNN is disabled), but its parameters have been impacted by our proposed method and will reach a distinct minimum (evidenced in Section~\ref{sec:classification-accuracy} by \textbf{$\mathsf{GCondNet}$} consistently outperforming an equivalent MLP).
+In contrast to our decaying of the mixing coefficient $\alpha$, maintaining $\alpha$ fixed (similar to PLATO's \citep{ruiz2022plato} inductive bias) leads to unstable training (see our experiments in Section~\ref{sec:inductive-bias-robustness-optimisation}).
+Moreover, if $\alpha$ was fixed, it would need optimisation like other hyperparameters, while by decaying $\alpha$ we avoid this time-consuming tuning.